mike-ward/mike-ward.github.io/_posts/2012-12-07-google-chromebook-review-ndash-c7-acer.md

 It streams and plays movies beautifully.

-Other applications like Email, Wordprocessing and Calendaring are done online.
+Other applications like Email, Word processing and Calendaring are done online.
 The Chromebook has links to Google’s services but you can use whatever online services you like.

 **Can it Print?**